IBM-Bluemix-Docs/mobilepush/push_faq.md

 ### What are the different pricing plans available for the Push Notifications service?
 {: #faq-pricing-plans}

-* <b>Advanced plan</b>: This is available for $100.00 USD/Instance, $0.50 USD/Million Digital Messages, and $0.50 USD/Million Addressable Devices.
-With the advanced plan, you can send push notifications to 1 million addressable devices and 100 million digital messages.
+- **Advanced plan**: This is available for $100.00 USD/Instance, $0.50 USD/Million Digital Messages, and $0.50 USD/Million Addressable Devices.
+With the advanced plan, you can send {{site.data.keyword.mobilepushshort}} to 1 million addressable devices and 100 million digital messages.
 Advanced plan includes capabilities like Parameterize messages and End-to-End message lifecycle tracking.

-* <b>Basic plan</b>: This is available for $1.00 USD/Million Digital Message.
-With the basic plan, you can send push notifications to a unique device, browser, end- points or a webhook-based event.
+- **Basic plan**: This is available for $1.00 USD/Million Digital Message.
+With the basic plan, you can send {{site.data.keyword.mobilepushshort}} to a unique device, browser, end- points or a webhook-based event.

-* <b>Lite plan</b>: This is a free plan that features a hundred thousand free digital messages per month.
+- **Lite plan**: This is a free plan that features a hundred thousand free digital messages per month.
 However, Lite plan services are deleted after 30 days of inactivity.

 ### Where can I find more information like tutorials or what's new?
 {: #faq-what-is-new}

-Go through the Push Notifications service [videos](https://www.youtube.com/watch?v=1wO30GfiLaI&list=PLzJUGEaRNMfvX7-J6gqczEanWBPiOjEmA).
+Go through the {{site.data.keyword.mobilepushshort}} service [videos](https://www.youtube.com/watch?v=1wO30GfiLaI&list=PLzJUGEaRNMfvX7-J6gqczEanWBPiOjEmA){: external}.

 ### Is there a difference between a notification and a message?
 {: #faq-diff-notification-message}